waseemhnyc/Viam-Robotics-Code-Snippets/README.md

 Feel free to submit pull requests if you want to add more snippets or improve the existing ones.

+- You could either add a `.py` or `.go` file in a folder and into its respective directory.
+You must include a `details.json` and `snippet.__` file
+- Or you can create a `.code-snippets` file with a dictionary of the new snippets.

 ## Contact

 If you have any questions or issues, please open an issue on the GitHub repository.
 Or reach out to Waseem via Twitter or Email.